 Create a database named alfresco.

 If you are using MySQL and require the use of non-US-ASCII characters, you need to set the encoding for internationalization.
 This allows you to store content with accents in the repository.
 The database must be created with the UTF-8 character set and the utf8_bin collation.
-Although MySQL is a unicode database, and Unicode strings in Java, the JDBC driver may corrupt your non-English data.
+Although MySQL is a unicode database, and Unicode strings in Java, the JDBC driver might corrupt your non-English data.
 Ensure that you keep the ?useUnicode=yes&characterEncoding=UTF-8 parameters at the end of the JDBC URL.Note: You also must ensure that the MySQL database is set to use UTF-8 and InnoDB.
-Refer to Configuration settings for using MySQL with Alfresco.
+Refer to Optimizing MySQL to work with Alfresco Community Edition.

 Increase the maximum connections setting in the MySQL configuration file.

 Locate the configuration file:

 - Linux: /etc/my.cnf